MarkJelic/TEC-1G/GPIO/RTC/Programs/ClockDemo/Readme.md

 **D** Dumps the 31 bytes of RTC memory to the LCD - use + and - to scroll through, ADDR to return to normal clock.

 **F**
-If the F key is pressed on the hexpad, the TEC will HALT - the HALT LED will light, the 7-seg displys will cease updating and the LCD display will stop on the time that HALT occurred.
+If the F key is pressed on the hexpad, the TEC will HALT - the HALT LED will light, the 7-seg displays will cease updating and the LCD display will stop on the time that HALT occurred.
 Pressing any key resumes normal operation.
 Note that if you HALT the TEC for several seconds (or more), the updated time will be displayed upon resuming, proving that the DS1302 is working independently even if the TEC itself is HALTed.

 ## Setting the Time
 \+ increments the Hour (and rolls over AM/PM, if 12 hour mode, sets 00-23 if 24 hour mode)